 Coca-Cola does face some challenges, such as lower soda consumption, but the company does have several significant tailwinds.
 Its products’ popularity and global reach are impressive and almost impossible to replicate.
 Coca-Cola is the worldwide leader in non-alcoholic beverages.
 The company trimmed its product portfolio to focus on its top brands, has many product lines that bring in more than $1 billion in annual revenues, and is adding platforms.

 These are just some of the reasons why we feel that Coca-Cola’s dividend growth streak of 60 years is likely to continue.
-Moreover, Coca-Cola has increased its dividend for 100+ years.
+Moreover, Coca-Cola has paid its dividend for 100+ years.

 The Dividend King has raised the dividend at a roughly 3.7% rate in the past five years because of the high payout ratio of ~72%.
 However, income investors may be attracted to the stock’s 2.84% dividend yield, which is more than twice that of the average dividend yield of the S&P 500 Index.